 Limited Engagement of an Independent Contractor

 A limited engagement is a service provided by an independent contractor that qualifies for an exception to the regular independent contractor process.
 A limited engagement service is defined as being provided by an independent contractor who performs a one-time service, or one time per year, for a fee of $5,000 or less.
-The following forms are waived for qualifying limited engagements: Service Provider Questionnaire (SPQ), Independent Contractor Determination Checklist, and Independent Contractor Agreement form.
+The following forms are waived for qualifying limited engagements: Independent Contractor Determination Checklist, and Independent Contractor Agreement form.
 However, one of these forms must be completed: Limited Engagement Agreement (for U.S. citizens) or Limited Engagement Agreement (for Foreign Nationals).

-Please note that professional entertainers and artists hired to create works for the University never qualify for a limited engagement exception.
 Below we list common examples of independent contractor services that qualify as one-time limited engagements for a fee of $5,000 or less.

 - Academic guest speaker, artist, or special lecturer

 - Professional publication manuscript reviewers and editors